Yaduvanshi05Bhupendra/Perl/Perl Practice/Readme.md

 ## Problems
 1. **Question**
 *Write a PERL subroutine to convert a decimal number to binary equivalent.*

 **Answer**

 2. **Question**
 *Write PERL commands to

 a. add 2 arrays together

 b. splice an array

-(c) empty an array
+c. empty an array

-(d) add 2 elements in the beginning of array
+d. add 2 elements in the beginning of array

-(e) print the contents of an array.
-Explain each with an example.*
+e. print the contents of an array.
+Explain each with an example.

 **Answer**

 3. **Question**
 *Write a program in PERL to create an array with five elements and print each element in the array.*

 **Answer**

 4. **Question**
 *Write a PERL program that makes a modified copy of a text file with every string “Fred” is replaced with “Bob”.*

 **Answer**

 5. **Question**
 *Write a PERL program to find and print the smallest of any three numbers given.*

 **Answer**

 6. **Question**
-*Write a subroutine in PERL that takes an array of integers, and returns the numbers in the ascending order.
+*Write a subroutine in PERL that takes an array of integers, and returns the numbers in the ascending order.*

 **Answer**

 7. **Question**
 *Write a PERL program to get list of strings from user (enter in order: fred, barney, wilma, betty) and print in order betty, barney fred wilma.*

 **Answer**

 8. **Question**
 *Write a PERL program to open and insert “Welcome to VIT University” as the third line in a text file named vitdata.txt.*

 **Answer**

 9. **Question**
 *Write a Perl script to check if the given two files are same or not, if not same then filter the common lines from both the files to a new file and then perform the following operations

 a.
 Map the first line to Upper case

 b.
 In the last line map every first letter in each word to be Uppercase letter

 c.
 Also, count the number of digits present in the new file

 d.
-Finally, display the values with explanation in the screen* **Answer**
+Finally, display the values with explanation in the screen*

+**Answer**

 10. **Question**
 *Write a PERL program that searches for lines starting with “https://” and ending with “.com” and copy those URLs alone and paste in another file.*

 **Answer**

 11. **Question**
 *Write a Perl script to do the following operations

 a.
 Prompt the user to enter a sentence of atleast 5 words.

 b.
 Break the string apart storing the individual strings in an array.

 c.
 Print the original sentence to the screen with first word capitalized and all others in lowercase.

 d.
 Print the last 3 letters of each word in the sentence to the screen

 e.
 Join the second and third words into a string and store in a new variable.

 f.
 Print this new variable to the screen in all uppercase letters except for the last letter

 g.
 Prompt the user to enter their full name

 h.
 Create a subroutine that returns a lowercase string comprised of the capitalized entered lastname and first initial as a single word (i.e “MARK TUCKER” would be returned as “tuckerm”) when passed the first and last name as arguments.

 i.
 Prompt the user to enter the day of the week

 j.
 Convert the day of the week to the first 3 letters in uppercase.

 k.
-Print the weekday and the username to the screen with some descriptive text using one print statement.*
+Print the weekday and the username to the screen with some descriptive text using one print statement.
 **Answer**

+<---
 12. **Question**
 *
 **Answer**